 There are numerous locations to host a RF-DASH training.
-Conducting trainings at a firehouse, community college, hotel conference rooms, etc. are all places that can be effective, especially if they are closer to the farm you plan on visiting for the hands on portion of the training.
+Conducting trainings at a firehouse, community college, hotel conference rooms, etc. are all places that can be effective, especially if they are closer to the farm/ranch you plan on visiting for the hands on portion of the training.
+If you and the farm has the technical capabilities, you could also try having the training right on the farm/ ranch you will be touring later.

-When finding a farm to host the hands on training, the type of agriculture activities, size, and prevalence of hazards are all something to consider.
+When finding a farm/ranch to host the hands on training, the type of agriculture activities, size, and prevalence of hazards are all something to consider.
 The participants may not have a certain type of agriculture commonly found in their service areas or region and it can be difficult to match what everyone is used to seeing.
 We recommend thinking about different ways to connect with the participants through examples or similarities based on the type of agriculture more specific to their community.

-The size of farms vary significantly.
+The size of farms/ranches vary significantly.
 Larger operations may have more income to put towards better equipment, structures, maintenance of their operation, and workers.
-This may make it difficult to provide real life examples of hazards on the farm.
-Finding a farm that has hazards will help in teaching trainee's how to identify, assess, and correct the hazard based on the Farm Hazard Analysis Tool (FARM-HAT).
+This may make it difficult to provide real life examples of hazards on the farm/ranch.
+Finding a farm/ ranch that has hazards will help in teaching trainee's how to identify, assess, and correct the hazard based on the Farm Hazard Analysis Tool (FARM-HAT).
+Sometimes the farmer/rancher may be interested in having a hazard analysis done on their farm.
+Offer to provide a free report of their farm on what they can do to better make their farming/ranching operation safer, including information on the program.
+It also never hurts to provide a small thank you token for opening up their operations to assist in training others in RF-DASH!